The SoapGirls: History

 exposure on a number of South African TV shows, compilation CDs, and national tours.
 The band became disillusioned by the "TSG Movement" image and their lack of creative control while signed to Universal.
 In a 2019 interview with Jude Benjamin of Camden Live Music Blog, Camille observed: "We hated it.
 We were always fighting for creative control, it was a fucking nightmare.
 For four years we were stuck.
-We had songs on the radio and it was very successful but at the end of the day if you don’t believe in what you’re doing, what’s the point?".
+We had songs on the radio and it was very successful but at the end of the day if you don't believe in what you're doing, what's the point?"

-Once their contract with Universal had terminated, the band went to New York, recorded two released singles (Lie To Me and Looking For Love) and other tracks for an unreleased album, but turned down another record deal because of the same problems with lack of control that they had previously with Universal.
+Once their contract with Universal had terminated, the band went to New York City, recorded two released singles ("Lie To Me" and "Looking For Love") and other tracks for an unreleased album, but turned down another record deal because of the same problems with lack of control that they had previously with Universal.
 They returned to South Africa to continue releasing music on their own terms, including uploading music to YouTube.
 All singles and albums from 2014 to present have been self-released.
-2014's single release Hater marks a turning point to a more punk or (as they call it) "Revolt Rock" musical style and image.
-They used a female drummer during this period, who can be seen briefly (in cartoon form) in the video for the single release Champagne Cocaine (2015).
+2014's single release "Hater" marks a turning point to a more punk or (as they call it) "Revolt Rock" musical style and image.
+They used a female drummer during this period, who can be seen briefly (in cartoon form) in the video for the single release "Champagne Cocaine" (2015).

-In 2015, the band took up an offer to tour the UK, quickly finishing the album Calls For Rebellion, their debut album as a punk band so they would have some product to promote and sell on the tour.
+In 2015, the band took up an offer to tour the UK, quickly finishing their debut album as a punk band, Calls For Rebellion, so they would have some product to promote and sell on the tour.
 The band have been touring for about 6 to 7 months of each year with various session drummers since 2015.

 The band received attention after an incident at a gig during November 2015 in Hastings where venue staff attacked the band with a bucketful of stage blood.
 Noting their reputation, Camille observed in 2019: "As women we are labelled and if we don't fit the stereotypical role, we are seen as beeches (sic) who need to be tamed."